Khaled Mashal

+Khaled Mashal (خالد مشعل, [ˈχæːled ˈmeʃʕæl]; born 28 May 1956) is a Palestinian politician who served as the second chairman of the Hamas Political Bureau from 1996 until May 2017, when he was succeeded by Ismail Haniyeh.
+He has been the acting leader of Hamas twice, from July 2024 until August 2024 and since October 2024, after both leaders were assassinated by Israel.
+He is regarded as one of the most prominent leaders of Hamas since the death of Ahmed Yassin, alongside Ismail Haniyeh and Yahya Sinwar.

+Mashal was born in Silwad in 1956.
+Israel's occupation of the West Bank and the Gaza Strip during the 1967 Six-Day War forced Mashal's family to flee Palestine.
+He has since lived in exile in other parts of the Arab world.
+For that reason, he was considered part of Hamas' "external leadership".

-After the founding of Hamas in 1987, Mashal became the leader of the Kuwaiti branch of the organization.
+After the founding of Hamas in the wake of the First Intifada against the Israeli occupation in 1987, Mashal became the leader of the Kuwaiti branch of the organization.
 In 1992, he became a founding member of Hamas' politburo and its chairman.
 He became the recognized head of Hamas after Israel assassinated both Sheikh Ahmed Yassin and his successor Abdel Aziz al-Rantisi in the spring of 2004.
-Under his leadership, Hamas stunned the world by winning a majority of the seats in the Palestinian legislative election in 2006.
+Under his leadership, Hamas secured a surprise majority of the seats in the Palestinian legislative election in 2006.
 Mashal stepped down as Hamas' politburo chairman at the end of his term limit in 2017.

-The Six-Day War in 1967 forced Mashal's family to flee the West Bank and he has since then lived in other parts of the Arab world exile.
-For that reason, he was considered part of Hamas' "external leadership."